cogeotiff/rio-tiler/docs/v2_migration.md

 ### metadata

-`rio_tiler.utils._raster_get_stats` has been replace by `rio_tiler.reader.metadata` which uses the new `reader.part` and `reader.preview` functions.
+`rio_tiler.utils._raster_get_stats` has been replaced by `rio_tiler.reader.metadata` which uses the new `reader.part` and `reader.preview` functions.
 Meaning that now you can get metadata for a specific area by passing a bbox.
-To limit the data transfer (with the idea of getting the metadata from the COG overviews) we uses only the `max_size` options, meaning the `overview_level` options has been removed (at least for version 2.0.0).
+To limit the data transfer (with the idea of getting the metadata from the COG overviews) we use only the `max_size` options, meaning the `overview_level` options have been removed (at least for version 2.0.0).

 ```python
 # v1